 Punta Gorda (or PG) is a slightly ramshackle coastal settlement down in the Deep South of Toledo.
 Once known to travelers mainly as a port to get the boat across to Guatemala or Honduras, it's increasingly attracting visitors looking to chill out in the south and as a base for exploring surrounding Maya villages and culture, and the remote southern cays.

-The town of Punta Gorda spreads along the Gulf of Honduras, its downtown area stretching lazily for several blocks just in from the coast.
+PG spreads along the Gulf of Honduras, its compact downtown area stretching lazily for several blocks just in from the coast.
 The town center is a triangular park with a distinctive blue-and-white clock tower; the airstrip is northwest, on the inland edge of town.
-Wednesday, Saturday and, to a lesser extent, Monday and Friday are market mornings, when villagers from the mostly Maya settlements of southern Toledo come to town to buy, sell and barbecue around the central park and Front St.
+Though it lacks the beaches of Placencia, there are plenty of docks from which to take a dip in the calm waters.
+A good part of PG's charm lies in its unassuming character.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Punta Gorda.